 Why healthcare?
 First, many argue this industry is almost always behind when it comes to information security.
 Second, electronic healthcare records contain a huge wealth of exploitable, sensitive information that fetches a high price on the Dark Web.
 In 2016, a Hollywood hospital was hit by ransomware and, according to an earlier article, hospital officials gave in and paid in bitcoins.

 Despite the lack of reported large-scale breaches in the manufacturing industry, the rising trend of interest in hacking cars remotely has placed this industry next to the healthcare sector in terms of data breach vulnerability.
 According to IBM's report, the automotive sub-industry was the target of nearly 30 percent of the data breaches in manufacturing last year, closely followed by the chemical manufacturing sector.

-In Sikich's 2017 Manufacturing Report, theft of intellectual property is identified as one of the top reason of data breaches in this industry.
-As Deloitte notes, the manufacturing sector may be targeted not only by hackers and cyber-criminals, but also by competing countries and companies engaged in corporate espionage, whose motivations can range from money and revenge to competitive advantage and strategic disruption.
+In Sikich's 2017 Manufacturing Report, theft of intellectual property is identified as one of the top reasons for data breaches in this industry.
+As Deloitte notes, the manufacturing sector may be targeted not only by hackers and cyber-criminals but also by competing countries and companies engaged in corporate espionage, whose motivations can range from money and revenge to competitive advantage and strategic disruption.

 3. Financial Services

 Gone are the days of masked bank robbers barging in unannounced as the only method of thievery.
 Cybercriminals attacking financial companies now prefer extortion via ransomware or theft of currency—both of which rose by 102 percent in 2021.